THREE PEAT

 In recent years, the financial sector in the European Union has witnessed a significant digital transformation, bringing both opportunities and new risks.

 The rapid integration of technology in financial services has led to increased efficiency and innovation.
 However, it has also exposed these entities to heightened cybersecurity threats and technological disruptions.
-In response to these evolving challenges, the EU introduced the Digital Operational Resilience Act (DORA) in January 2023.
+In response to these evolving challenges, the EU introduced the Digital Operational Resilience Act (DORA) in January 2023, which will apply as of January 17, 2025.

 This critical regulation focuses on the digital resilience of the financial market, ensuring that a wide range of financial market participants, including banks, insurance companies, and investment firms, can withstand and quickly recover from potential technological disruptions.